radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 No attributes are encrypted by default.
 To configure a list of attributes to encrypt:

-1. Navigate to the RadiantOne Universal Directory (HDAP) store (or configured persistent  cache branch) on the Main Control Panel > Directory Namespace tab.
+1. Navigate to the RadiantOne Directory (HDAP) store (or configured persistent  cache branch) on the Main Control Panel > Directory Namespace tab.
 2. Enter a comma-separated list of attribute names in the Encrypted Attributes property.
 3. Click Save.
-4. Click the Re-build Index button (if your configuration is an RadiantOne Universal Directory Store) or the Initialize button to reinitialize the cache (if your configuration is a Persistent Cache).
+4. Click the Re-build Index button (if your configuration is an RadiantOne Directory Store) or the Initialize button to reinitialize the cache (if your configuration is a Persistent Cache).

 Attributes listed in the Encrypted Attributes property are added to the Non-indexed attribute list by default.
 This means these attributes are not searchable by clients.
-Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in Universal Directory stores/persistent cache.
+Indexing encrypted attributes is generally not advised as the index itself is less secure than the attribute stored in RadiantOne Directory stores/persistent cache.
 However, if you must be able to search on the encrypted attribute value, it needs indexed.
 Only “exact match/equality” index is supported for encrypted attributes.
 To make an encrypted attribute searchable, remove the attribute from the list of nonindexed attributes and click the Re-build Index button or the Initialize button (to